OneGet/NanoServerPackage/README.md

 # NanoServerPackage Provider
 A PackageManagement (aka <a href="http://www.oneget.org">OneGet</a>) provider to find and install Optional Windows Packages (Windows feature and role) for NanoServer.
 For general information about these packages, please refer to the <a href="https://technet.microsoft.com/en-us/library/mt126167(v=ws.12).aspx">guide on Getting Started with Nano Server</a>.

+##### Note
+The current public version 0.1.1.0 of NanoServerPackage Provider from the PowerShellGallery.com only supports Nano Server with Technical Preview 5 (TP5) version that is public in April 2016.
+It DOES NOT support Nano Server with newer version of TP5.
+Please make sure your intention is to use TP5 version of Nano Server to install TP5 version of the Optional Windows Packages (Windows feature and role).

 ## Installing the provider
 You can install the provider from PowerShellGallery using the following PackageManagement commands:
 ```